maths/moodle-qtype_stack/api/README.md

 ### Plots/Assets

 Any plots generated by stack during rendering or grading, as well as static images embedded inside the question are output as image tags inside the rendered CASText, with a generated filename specified as the src attribute.
 This ensures that the outputs of the render and grading routes are completely deterministic, which is a desirable property, e.g. to detect duplicate question variants.
 The API response furthermore includes a mapping from the generated name to a randomized filename, which can be used to retrieve the image, inside the `questionassets` or `gradingassets` respectively.
 The images can be downloaded under the url `/plots/<filename>.<type>`.
 It is up to the embedding application to download these images, and replace the generated names with a usable url for viewing the question.

 ### Multi language content

-The API currently supports outputting german and english localization, both for internal messages and as part of multi-language questions.
+The API currently supports outputting German and English localization, both for internal messages and as part of multi-language questions.
 To control which language is selected the `Accept-Language` HTTP header is parsed.
-If not present, the default language is english.
+If not present, the default language is English.
+Note, in order to add additional languages, you will need to include the Moodle language pack directly inside the appropriate `/lang/??` folder.

 ### Errors

-If an error occurs during processing of a request, a response with a single json field `message` and an appropriate http response code is returned.
+If an error occurs during processing of a request, a response with a single JSON field `message` and an appropriate http response code is returned.
 The provided message is intended for user display.

 ### Limitations

 - Questions requiring custom javascript are not supported.
 This includes questions using JSXGraph.
 - If a question uses randomization, it has to contain deployed variants.
 - Grading is only done if all inputs are present and valid (which implies non-empty in most cases).

 ## Implementation Details

 The implementation of the STACK-Service is based on the source code of the STACK-Moodle-Plugin.
 One of the design goals is to minimize the required maintenance effort for upgrading to new STACK releases in the future.
 To reach this goal, all new code resides in the [/api]() folder, and modifications to already existing files have been kept to a minimum as far as possible.

 The implementation of the API is based on the [Slim](https://www.slimframework.com/) micro framework, which is used for routing, error handling and similar boilerplate tasks.
 The framework is initialized inside the `./api/public/index.php` file, where middlewares and route controllers are registered.
 All added classes reside under the `api` namespace and can be autoloaded.